xblax/flashforge_ad5m_klipper_mod/README.md

 - Ethernet LAN (DHCP only)
 - SSH root access.
 Login: `root`, Password: `klipper`
 - "Dual boot" with stock Flashforge system
+- Printer control via Display with [KlipperScreen](https://github.com/KlipperScreen/KlipperScreen)

 ## What's not working
-- Printer control via Display
 - Camera
 - WiFi
 - Buzzer

 Support for WiFi and Camera will likely come in a later version.
-There are no plans for Display or Buzzer support at the moment.
+There are no plans for Buzzer support at the moment.

 ## Documentation